Telecominfraproject/wlan-cloud-ucentralgw/README.md

     "params" : {
 	"serial" : <serial number> ,
-	"uuid" : <waiting to apply this configuration>, "when" : UTC time when to apply this config, 0 mean immediate, this is a suggestion "config" : <JSON Document: New configuration”
+	"uuid" : <waiting to apply this configuration>, "when" : Optional - <UTC time when to apply this config, 0 mean immediate, this is a suggestion>
+        "config" : <JSON Document: New configuration”
      },
      "id" : <some number>